joekeeplearning/solana-rust-examples/README.md

 # Solana Scripts

-This is a library of Rust scripts for specific purposes:
+This is a library of Rust scripts for specific purposes :

 - [Generate a new wallet](#new-wallet)
 - [Create an SPL token](#create-an-spl-token)